|

 cover, has no room for additional print heads.

-Click any of the thumbnails below for additional information.
+Click any of the thumbnails below for further information.

 ➤ Overview of the accessories